chrisrzhou/react-globe/README.md

 - `Tooltip.tsx`: Tooltip component powered by `tippy.js`.
 - `reducer.ts`: Simple state management for tracking focused coordinates and active markers.
 - `defaults.ts`: Default options and constants.
-- `utils.ts`: Various simple functions to compute derived data.
+- `utils.ts`: Simple functions to compute derived data.
 - `/hooks`: React hooks to handle updating various ThreeJS entities (e.g. camera, globe, markers, renderer).
 - `/textures`: Default globe, clouds and background textures.

 The code is written in `typescript`, linted with `eslint` + `prettier`, and built with `rollup`.
 Examples and documentations are built with `docz`.

+Feel free to contribute by submitting a pull request.

 ## Author's Note